akrausesap/jwt_issuer/README.md

 This Application is a dummy OAuth2 Authorization server issuing JWT Tokens.
 It can be used to test Authorization scenarios.
 It leverages Spring Boot and is available as a docker container.
 There is also a Kubernetes Manifest available (Targeting Kyma https://kyma-project.io).

+As this is very lightweight, there is no plan to support more than one instance at a time (Key is generated locally and is not shared accross instances).

 ## Java Build